fsacer/FailLang/README.md

 ## Data types
 Variables can change it's data type at runtime as in Python.
 Data types are implied from expressions.
 ### Built-in data types
-- Boolean: true, false, and, or
+- Boolean: true or false
 - string
 - number (`double` precision)
 - none - a null pointer
 ### User defined data types
-Those can be defined via `class`keyword.
+Those can be defined via `class` keyword.

 ## Standard library
 ### Global functions